aduros/hydra/README.md

 * Animations are implemented as CSS transitions, which can be hardware accelerated.
 * All game updates are performed on a single setInterval callback.
-* Sprites can be pooled, avoiding costly construction and removal of DOM elements.
 * Games are compiled with Google's Closure Compiler in "advanced" mode, allowing aggressive inlining and dead-code elimination.

 Hydra also aims to be functional: